Chapter 16.16

 16.16.370 Streams – Mitigation requirements.

-A. Restoration may be required as a condition of a sensitive area permit and shall be required when a stream or its buffer is altered in violation of this chapter or when done without permission.
+A. Restoration may be required as a condition of a critical area permit and shall be required when a stream or its buffer is altered in violation of this chapter or when done without permission.
 A mitigation plan for the restoration shall demonstrate that:

 1. The stream has been degraded and restoration activity will not cause further damage;